OpenAI Codex pricing in 2025: A clear & simple guide

 So, what do those usage limits actually mean?

-The number of messages or tasks you get isn’t fixed because it all depends on complexity.
-A simple request to refactor a function will use way fewer resources than asking Codex to build a new feature across several files.
-That wide range (like 30 to 150 messages) just reflects that reality.
+The number of messages you get isn’t fixed because it all depends on complexity and server demand.
+A simple request to refactor a function will use fewer resources than asking Codex to build a new feature across several files.
+Limits reset on a rolling 3-hour window, so you can continue working after the window resets.

 For most individual developers, the ChatGPT Plus plan at $20 a month offers a surprisingly good amount of access.
 It’s a low-cost way to kick the tires and see if Codex fits into your workflow before you think about a bigger plan.